Skip to content

 "MPD involves actively managing the pressure in the wellbore, and the ability to hold a near Constant Bottom Hole Pressure (CBHP)."

-Conventional drilling can struggle in environments with narrow pressure windows, where small changes can lead to significant
+Conventional drilling can struggle in formations with narrow pressure margins.

 Rig time